sid21patnaik/Azure-media-storage-container/README.md

 # Azure Flask Media Storage Application

 ## 📌 Overview
-The **Azure Flask Media Storage Application** is a secure web-based solution to upload, store, view, and manage media files (photos, videos, documents) using **Azure App Service** and **Azure Blob Storage**.
+The **Azure Flask Media Storage Application** is a secure web-based solution for uploading, storing, viewing, and managing media files (photos, videos, documents) using **Azure App Service** and **Azure Blob Storage**.
 It includes **Microsoft Entra ID (Azure AD)** authentication via **MSAL** to ensure only authorized users can access the application.

 ---

 ## ✨ Features
-- 🔐 **Azure AD Authentication** using MSAL
+- Azure AD Authentication using MSAL
-- 📤 Upload media files to Azure Blob Storage
+- Upload media files to Azure Blob Storage
-- 📄 Auto-renaming of files to avoid name conflicts
+- Auto-renaming of files to avoid name conflicts
-- 📋 List uploaded files with metadata
+- List uploaded files with metadata
-- 📥 Download stored files
+- Download stored files
-- ❌ Delete files from storage
+- Delete files from storage
-- 🛠 Basic, clean UI for quick access
+- Simple, clean UI for quick access

 ---